ellttdave/athlete-performance-platform-showcase/README.md

 - **MCP-like Architecture** for clean separation of concerns
 - **Modern Full-Stack** development with Next.js, TypeScript, and PostgreSQL

-**Note**: This repository contains sanitized code examples and architecture documentation for educational purposes.
+**Note**: This repository contains sanitized code examples and architecture documentation for showcaase purposes.
 The full production application remains private to protect intellectual property.

 ## 🏗️ Architecture Highlights